mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-jobs/examples/index.md

 # Creating a job with joins a container network

+**Note:** The following procedure requires DC/OS release version 2.0.4 or higher.

-In order to have a job join a network, specify the "networks" field.
+To have a job join a network, specify the "networks" field.
 The following job joins the `dcos` network, outputs its IP information, then sleeps:

     ```json
     {